currinjs/CurrinJS/aio/content/guide/template-syntax.md

 The `ngIf` directive is often used to guard against null.
 Show/hide is useless as a guard.
-Angular will throw an error if a nested expression tries to access a property of `null`.
+Currin will throw an error if a nested expression tries to access a property of `null`.

 Here we see `NgIf` guarding two `<div>`s.
 The `currentHero` name will appear only when there is a `currentHero`.